Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Discussion

 Our model did not account for mixed ethnicities and used exclusive ethnic groups.
 The selection of exclusive ethnic groups was a crude approach, as it failed to account for multicultural people who may be affected by different socioeconomic variables and experience different epidemiological trends than any individual ethnic group.
 Within these groups there is a homogeneity assumption made to simplify modelling that does not account for intra-ethnic variation.
 One possible way to account for this would be to partition each combination of ethnicities into a separate group.
 This would represent multicultural individuals better.
 However, this could lead to group sizes with very few individuals in them that do not give much information, such as individuals who identify with all major ethnic groups.

-Pacific Peoples, Asians, and Europeans/Others are underrepresented in prioritised datasets.
+All considered ethnic groups, excluding M\=aori, are underrepresented in prioritised datasets.
 For example, when the Ministry of Social Development swapped from a prioritised measure to a total measure, it saw the population identifying as Pacific and European rise from 9\% to 12\% and 39\% to 53\%, respectively \cite{ministry_of_social_development_improving_2021}.
 Pacific Peoples are also historically underrepresented in the best available population data \cite{sonder_selective_2024}.
 Both of these can lead to errors in estimates of model parameters, which are difficult to account for.